Rules & Guidelines

 - A large tote to carry out dirty dishes; dishwashing is prohibited on-site.

 - Heavy-duty 3-prong extension cord (12 gauge+) if your recipe requires an electric hand tool such as a blender, food processor or mixer.

 - Water for cooking: we recommend 2-3 gallons.

 - Stainless steel or aluminum baking dishes if using the shared ovens: GLASS AND CERAMIC BAKING DISHES ARE PROHIBITED.

 - Propane stove, extra food tanks and lighter

 - Cutting boards, knives, hot mitts, or trivets, and mixing bowls

 - Can opener and measuring cups/spoons

-- Aluminum foil, saran wrap, or plastic containers for leftovers
+- Aluminum foil, food wrap, or containers for leftovers

-- Uniforms, signs for your 6’x4’ work station, and copies of your recipe for the audience
+- Uniforms, team signs for your 6’x4’ workstation, and copies of your recipe for the audience

 - Teams sign-up for an oven rack during the recipe submission process.
 Multiple teams are assigned racks in each oven.
 Please allow extra time for your dish to cook as the door may be opened and closed several times.